MCTown/Carpet-MCT-Addition/README.md

 ### flintAndSteelActivatesObserver

-Observer will be activied when player hold flint and steel and right-clicked it.
+Observer will be activied when player uses Flint and Steel on it.
+Sneak to light fire on observers.

 - Type: `boolean`
 - Default: `false`
 - Suggested options: `false`, `true`
-- Categories: `CMA`, `SURVIVAL`
+- Categories: `CMA`, `CREATIVE`